uetchy/dockerfile-machinelearning/README.md

 # dockerfile-machinelearning

-A Dockerfile consist of major machine learning libraries, for students and researchers.
+A Dockerfile for accelerated research process consists of major machine learning libraries.

 ## Spec